 This course provides an introduction to the international movement of critical psychology, which developed in the context of challenging the mainstream's ontological, epistemological, and ethical-political assumptions, as well as its practices, in order to provide more comprehensive theories and interventions.
 In the fall term we analyze critiques of psychology and practice critical reflexivity regarding the foundations of the discipline and profession.
-In the winter term we focus on alternatives developed by critical psychologists in various subdisciplines of psychology and look at critical topics such as globalization, liberation, subjectivity, and resistance.
+In the winter term we focus on alternatives developed by critical psychologists in various subdisciplines of psychology and look at critical topics, practices, methods, and interventions.
 The course involves lectures, seminar presentations, participation, and discussions.
 Films and videos may supplement some lectures.
 The readings are central to the course.
 The lectures and presentations serve to enrich, clarify, and illustrate crucial issues from the assigned readings.